-The primary aim of the Radcliffe Red List of Endangered Crafts 2016–17 was to assess the current viability of traditional heritage crafts in the UK and identify those crafts which are most at risk of disappearing (i.e. no longer practised).
-A secondary aim of the project was to create a comprehensive list of heritage crafts in the UK, accompanied by a page of information about each craft on the Radcliffe Red List of Endangered Crafts website.
+The aim of the Red List of Endangered Crafts is to assess the current viability of traditional heritage crafts in the UK and identify those crafts which are most at risk of disappearing (i.e. no longer practised).
+A secondary aim of the project is to create a comprehensive list of heritage crafts in the UK, accompanied by a page of information about each craft on the Red List of Endangered Crafts website.

 What is a heritage craft?

-For the purposes of this research, a heritage craft is defined as ‘a practice which employs manual dexterity and skill and an understanding of traditional materials, design and techniques, and which has been practised for two or more successive generations’.
+For the purposes of this research, a heritage craft is defined as ‘a practice which employs manual dexterity and skill at the point of production, and an understanding of traditional materials, design and techniques, and which has been practised for two or more successive generations’.

 The research focuses on craft practices which are taking place in the UK at the present time, including those crafts which have originated outside the UK.